 - to “map for compatibility” such that that high-density multi-family zones along corridors would be protected from compatibility requirements by of the missing-middle housing in the transition zone.

 With the reduction or elimination of transition zones in Draft 2, we are not only losing missing-middle housing provided by the transition zones we are also potentially re-introducing compatibility triggers on the higher density multifamily zones along the corridor, thus losing the ability to build these types of housing as well.

 For R4 and RM1 zones – implement graduated FAR to match to council recommendations

 Single-family homes will always be the most expensive housing type available because the cost of the land is divided by one family instead of multiple families.
 Thus missing middle housing is a critical tool for increasing affordability, especially in high-opportunity areas.

 To maximize the actual yield of missing-middle housing where we have zoned for that housing, it only makes sense to incentivize the construction of more units with increased FAR.

-Doing so will ensure that lots with new construction don’t simply replace a smaller, older a house intended for a single household.
-IE one unit per lot. with a larger, more expensive single-family home.
-But rather, result in far more affordable missing middle housing like a building with 2 housing units., fourplexes, ADUs, etc.
+Doing so will ensure that lots with new construction don’t simply replace a smaller, older single-family home with a larger, more expensive single-family home.
+But rather, result in far more affordable missing middle housing like duplexes, fourplexes, ADUs, etc.